Live zoom counselling

 Navigating GST Through Practical Lessons for Startups and Small Businesses

-Bengaluru, 22nd April 2026: Understanding taxation is increasingly essential for aspiring entrepreneurs navigating India’s evolving business environment.
-With this focus, the Department of Humanities and Social Sciences (HSS), Faculty of Engineering and Technology at JAIN (Deemed-to-be University), in collaboration with NAIN 2.0, organised an industry expert session on 22 April 2026 examining the impact of Goods and Services Tax (GST) on MSMEs and startups.
+Bengaluru, 22 April 2026: As India’s business landscape grows increasingly complex, a strong understanding of taxation is becoming essential for aspiring entrepreneurs.
+Addressing this need, the Department of Humanities and Social Sciences (HSS), Faculty of Engineering and Technology at JAIN (Deemed-to-be University), in collaboration with NAIN 2.0, organised an industry expert session exploring the impact of Goods and Services Tax (GST) on MSMEs and startups.

-The keynote address was delivered by Mr. Sandeep Kumar, a Chartered Accountant with extensive experience in startup advisory, GST compliance, and corporate law.
-Through a structured and accessible discussion, he traced the evolution of GST and highlighted its role in streamlining India’s indirect taxation system.
-At the same time, he drew attention to the compliance complexities that continue to challenge emerging businesses.
+The session featured Mr. Sandeep Kumar, a Chartered Accountant with extensive experience in startup advisory, GST compliance, and corporate law.
+Through a structured and engaging discussion, he traced the evolution of GST and its role in streamlining India’s indirect taxation system.
+At the same time, he highlighted the compliance challenges that continue to affect emerging businesses, offering a balanced perspective grounded in industry realities.

-Moving beyond theory, the session offered practical insights into GST registration processes, filing procedures, and compliance requirements.
-Students were introduced to the ways in which GST influences cost structures and operational efficiency, particularly for MSMEs and startups navigating competitive markets.
-Mr. Kumar emphasised that, when approached strategically, GST can support better financial planning and scalability for entrepreneurs.
+Moving beyond theory, the session provided practical insights into GST registration, filing procedures, and compliance requirements.
+Students gained a clearer understanding of how GST influences cost structures and operational efficiency, particularly for startups navigating competitive markets.
+Emphasising a strategic approach, Mr. Kumar noted that GST, when effectively managed, can support improved financial planning and scalability.

-The event opened with a welcome address by Dr. Sachin Pavitran A.P., followed by a contextual introduction from Dr. Ahmadi Begum, Programme Head, who underscored the importance of tax literacy in today’s entrepreneurial ecosystem.
-The session also included an interactive question-and-answer segment, where students actively engaged with the speaker, seeking clarity on real-world regulatory challenges.
+The event commenced with a welcome address by Dr. Sachin Pavitran A.P., followed by a contextual introduction by Dr. Ahmadi Begum, Programme Head, who underscored the importance of tax literacy in today’s entrepreneurial ecosystem.
+Faculty members Dr. Nanda R.T., Mr. Saresh Kumar S., and Mrs. Monika Anand were also part of the organising team and contributed to the smooth execution of the session.
+The programme included an interactive question-and-answer segment, where students actively engaged with the speaker on real-world regulatory challenges.

-A key takeaway from the session was the emphasis on GST as a transformative reform that promotes transparency and supports the formalisation of businesses.
+A key takeaway from the session was the recognition of GST as a transformative reform that promotes transparency and supports the formalisation of businesses.
+By connecting academic concepts with industry practice, the session equipped students with practical knowledge and reinforced the importance of regulatory awareness in building resilient, future-ready enterprises.